 Address: Oberstraße 29

-3) Take cable car to Germania monument
+3) Take the cable car to Germania monument

 A highlight of the stay in Rüdesheim is a cable car ride up to the Germania monument.
 The awe-inspiring panoramic views over Rüdesheim's old town and the shimmering waters of the Rhine dotted with green isles make the smooth glide over the vineyards a very special experience.
 The cable car station is located on Oberstrasse.

-4) Learn the history of Germania statue
+4) Learn the history of the Germania statue

 5) Walk vineyards